eagle840/eagle840/README.md

-- 🔭 I’m currently working on ... my security exams: Azure AZ-500 and Cisco CyberOps.
+- 🔭 I’m currently working on ...
+Kubernetes CKA exam
 - 🌱 I’m currently learning ...  data processing with node.js and python
 - 👯 I’m looking to collaborate on ...  an Opensource project
 - 🤔 I’m looking for help with ...
 ML